Economics of Nature

 She points to the growing practice of purchasing carbon credits as an example.
 Large corporations buy carbon credits to offset their carbon consumption for questionable projects like clearing understory of forests in Uganda.
 How are the results of such investment monitored, how effective was the project, how permanent are the results in replacing permanent impacts, and would the project have been done anyway?
 These issues are hard to quantify and certainly feel elusive and perhaps worthy of the label of green-washing.

-She feels that green capitalism is, to no one's surprise, the art of one capitalist moving a pile of money to another, without any net change to the environment.
+She feels that green capitalism is, to no one's surprise, the art of one capitalist moving a pile of money to another, without any net benefit to the environment.
 She concludes that capitalism isn't effective at conserving natural capital, and so we should stop looking to it to do so.
-History would validate that we have done a very poor job of conserving natural resources.
+History would validate we have done a very poor job of conserving natural resources.
 What is effective, on the other hand, is halting impacts, entirely!
 Such extreme mandate would have to be legislated, which we all know would be a tall task to conclude currently.
 So, what do we do in the meantime?

 My experience with wetland mitigation, which is a form of green capitalism, is that it does work.
 The cost to companies of mitigating impacts to wetlands can be considerable, and does influence their behavior.
 Companies do everything possible to avoid such impacts and costs.
 But if they can't, they pay a price for doing so, finally.
-Prior to the Clean Water Act of 1972 they incurred no cost for destroying wetlands.
+Prior to the Clean Water Act of 1972, they incurred no cost for destroying wetlands.
 Their cost now is the price of buying credits at a certified wetland bank, which is protected into perpetuity.

 Through this process, a small area of wetland is accordingly moved to a large wetland ecosystem, which creates long-term protection and enhancement for that acreage.
 It moves the acreage from a modest environment to an expansive, rich, and safe one.
 That is a net plus for that acreage, creating environmental benefit considerably greater than the 1:1 exchange of acreage.